evmts/tevm-monorepo/.changeset/tasty-emus-happen.md

 "@tevm/server": patch
 ---

 Made tevmServer accept both tree shakable client and regular client.
-It should also accept BaseClient
+It should also accept TevmNode